rackerlabs/rackspace-how-to/content/rpc-openstack/rackspace-private-cloud-software-and-sosreport.md

 ---

-This document is intended for Rackspace Private Cloud customers who want to use the sosreport tool to help troubleshoot their Rackspace Private Cloud environment.
-It is assumed that you have successfully installed a cloud with Rackspace Private Cloud Software and are familiar with OpenStack (OS).
+This document is intended for Rackspace Private Cloud customers who want to use the sosreport (SOS) tool to help troubleshoot their Rackspace Private Cloud environment.
+In order to use the tool, you must have successfully installed a cloud with Rackspace Private Cloud Software and be familiar with OpenStack&reg;.

 ### The SOS tool